Dafrok/vue-baidu-map/docs/md/en/start-usage.md

 A locally registered `BaiduMap` component **must** declare the `ak` attribute.
 All components are stored in the `vue-baidu-map / components` folder.
-As es6 module can't be run directly in most browsers, if importing component causes some runtime errors, please check the webpack's loader configuration whethor the `include` and `exclude` options hits this library.
+As ES module can't be run directly in most browsers, if importing component causes some runtime errors, please check the webpack's loader configuration whethor the `include` and `exclude` options hits this library.

 ```html
 <template>